kfischer-okarin/the-lab/2024-08-21-git-commit-log/README.md

 [![Japanese README](https://img.shields.io/badge/lang-ja-red)](./README.ja.md)

-Logs all git commits into a org file.
+Logs all git commits into an org file.

 ## Background
-I often struggle to remember what I accomplished during a workday, but for retrospectives, 1-on-1 meetings, and similar purposes, it's important for me to recall my activities.
-However, I find it difficult to consistently take detailed notes.
-To address this, I decided that the best solution would be to automatically log my work.
+I often struggle to remember what I did during a workday, but I need to recall my activities for retrospectives, 1-on-1 meetings, and similar purposes.
+However, I find it difficult to take detailed notes consistently.
+To address this, I thought that it would be best to automatically log my work.

 Since my primary activity — programming — regularly involves committing to Git repositories, I began by logging all my Git commits as an effective first step.